leannel89/Project_1/README.md

 ### HTML Validator ###

-I tested the site via dropping in the code to the W3 HTML vaildatior, it returned with two errors
+I tested the site via dropping in the code to the [W3C Markup Validation Service](https://validator.w3.org), it returned with two errors

 ![](images/bug_html.png)

-With easy solutions, two close the open elements
+Thankfully with easy solutions, to close the open elements.
+Once these were closed the the site passed with no errors.

 ### CSS Validator ###
-I tested the style.css via dropping the code into the W3 CSS validator.
+I tested the style.css via dropping the code into [Jigsaw.w3.org](https://jigsaw.w3.org/css-validator/validator.html.en)

 ![](images/bug_css.png)

-I removed the word device from the min-device-width , which fixed the error and caused no issues with the code.
+I removed the word device from the min-device-width , which fixed the error and caused no issues with the code, and was tested again and passed with no errors.

 ### Lighthouse ###